lchristmann/recipe-app/README.md

 They can be executed via `node scripts/<nameOfTheScript>` or via the npm commands shown below (or see `package.json`).

-- **generateImagesManifest.js:** `npm run generate:manifest`
-  - reads the `public/images/<category>` directories and puts the information into a JSON file `src/assets/imagesManifest.json` so the application knows immediately what images it has and which not (see `src/components/RecipeList.vue` and `src/views/RecipeView.vue`)

 - **generateRecipeIds.js:** `npm run generate:recipe-ids`
   - goes through the recipes JSON files in `src/assets/recipes` and adds the `id` property with an incrementing value to every recipe object there - this makes it that I don't have to write and maintain indices

+- **generateImagesManifest.js:** `npm run generate:images-manifest`
+  - reads the `public/images/<category>` directories and puts the information into a JSON file `src/assets/imagesManifest.json` so the application knows immediately what images it has and which not (see `src/components/RecipeList.vue` and `src/views/RecipeView.vue`)

+- **generateLabelsManifest.js:** `npm run generate:labels-manifest`
+  - reads the recipes JSON files in `src/assets/recipes` and puts all the unique labels from their recipes as an array into a JSON file `src/assets/labelsManifest.json`

 - **verifyExistingImagesAssociation.js:** `npm run images:verify:association`
   - checks every image file in `public/images/<category>` directories against the set of expected image names from the recipes in `src/assets/recipes/*.json` files